daniel-jach/instant-eva-deutsch/README.md

 The *GFL* files contain another questionnaire with questions adapted to the use in German as a foreign language classrooms.
 To use this version, run through the setup with the *GFL* files instead.

+An example of the output is available
+<a href='https://github.com/daniel-jach/instant-eva-deutsch/blob/master/summary-GFL.pdf' target='_blank'>here</a>.

 ## Author